audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * A few interface elements do not change language without restart.

- * Calculation of "disk space remains for recording" is 50% too low when recording in 24 bit quality.
+ * Calculation of "disk space remains for recording (time)" is incorrect when recording in 24 bit quality.
+You may record for 50% longer than the indicated time.

  * Pressing Play (but not spacebar) in a second project when another is already playing stops playback of the first project.